-Dear Sister Carmen, how can I deepen my relationship with God when I am stuck in patterns of sin that I can’t seem to break?
+Dear Carmelite Sisters, how can I deepen my relationship with God when I am stuck in patterns of sin that I can’t seem to break?
 I’ve asked this question to several people at different times, but I really can’t seem to figure this out or make any progress.
 I am really grieved over this.
 Thank you for your help.

 Your question obviously indicates that you have good desires and the fact that you are sincere in yearning to deepen your relationship with God presupposes that you have already established a relationship with Him.
 Our good desires, however, must include self-knowledge and humility.

 Self-knowledge opens to us the reality of the mystery and ugliness of sin as well as to the mystery and beauty of grace.
 Teresa envisioned the human soul as a castle containing many rooms.
 Outside the castle there was darkness and fearsome reptiles and creatures trying to impede our way into the castle.
 The key to the entry of the castle is prayer and reflection.